 Can run the cable railing round corners?

-Shallow angles are possible as you can see below.
+Shallow angles are possible as you can see above right.
 The inclusion of a handrail will help to strengthen the balustrade as a whole and improve the opportunities to run cables through posts at shallow angles.

 How many horizontal runs of balustrade wire should I have?